11 Best lenses for Nikon d3100: (2023 Guide & Reviews)

 The best part about photography is that no matter how old I get, it will always fire up my soul and make me happy inside.

-I did all my shoots with Sigma 17-50mm F2.8, the best standard lens for my Nikon d3100 camera.
+I used the Sigma 17-50mm F2.8 for all my shoots, the best standard lens for my Nikon D3100 camera.

 You can use it in your daily routine.